Hekuras – Spirits of the Rainforest (Brazil)

 Hekuras: Spirits of the Rainforest, Sao Paulo, Brazil (Anhembi Morumbi University) (Original title: A River Runs Deep, São Paulo, Brazil)

-In 2020, Rainforest Awakens, a real-time interactive performance by Maida Withers and Tania Fraga, was built around 8 of the VIRTUAL worlds from Fraga’s Hekuras installation.
+In 2020, Rainforest Awakens, a real-time interactive collaborative performance by Maida Withers and Tania Fraga, was built around 8 of the VIRTUAL worlds from Tania Fraga’s brilliant Hekuras visual installation.

-Examples of cyberworlds by Tania Fraga, visual artist, technology and art, professor, curator:
+Stunning Examples: projected cyberworlds by Tania Fraga, visual artist, technology and art expert, professor, curator, Brazil:

 Artists and Collaborators